-Teach your children the value of giving to others during the holiday season by donating to a charity that provides gifts for needy children.
+Teach your children the value of giving to others during the holiday season by donating to a charity that provides gifts for children in need.
 Your kids may enjoy selecting presents for other children who are the same age as them.
 Choose from a variety of national charities or look for a local organization that's providing Christmas cheer to families in your area.

 Run by the U.S. Marine Corp, Toys for Tots has been collecting new, unwrapped toys and distributing them to less-fortunate children since 1947.
 There are a number of ways to support Toys for Tots' mission, including purchasing a toy and donating it at a local toy drop location, shopping for a toy to donate via the Toys for Tots website, or donating money online.
 The toys typically go to children age 12 and younger, though some communities may provide gifts for up to age 16.

-The Make-A-Wish Foundation helps children throughout the year, but it also partners with companies to raise money specifically during the holiday season.
-If you drop off a letter to Santa at any Macy's location, the store will donate $1 per letter to Make-A-Wish.
-You can also help raise money for Make-A-Wish by browsing the list of current promotions.
-If you see something that catches your eye, use the link to shop and the partnered company will donate to Make-A-Wish when you make a purchase.
+The Make-A-Wish Foundation helps children throughout the year, but it also partners with companies to raise money, specifically during the holiday season.
+If you drop off a letter to Santa at any Macy's location, Macy's donates $1 per letter to Make-A-Wish.
+You can also help raise money for Make-A-Wish by making purchases related to current promotions.
+The partnered company will contribute to Make-A-Wish when you make a purchase.

-The Christian charity Prison Fellowship Organization offers an Angel Tree program that help children who have at least one parent in prison.
+The Christian charity Prison Fellowship Organization offers an Angel Tree program that helps children who have at least one parent in prison.
 Through the program, volunteers deliver a gift and a message from both the Gospel and the child's incarcerated parent.
-Each family also gets an English or Spanish Bible.Continue to 5 of 6 below.
+Each family also gets an English or Spanish Bible.Continue to 9 of 10 below.

 The Salvation Army also has an Angel Tree program in collaboration with Walmart.
 The stores have Christmas trees that have tags on them.
 Each tag has a wishlist of a specific child.
-Donors pick an angel tag, shop for gifts (not necessarily at Walmart), and drops of the gifts for the Salvation Army to distribute.
+Donors pick an angel tag, shop for gifts (not necessarily at Walmart), and drop off the gifts for the Salvation Army to distribute.